Mock Trials & Focus Groups

 Online Surveys for Case & Evidence Evaluation

 Online surveys provide a cost-effective method of gathering public opinions from a large number of jury-eligible residents.
-In addition to collecting baseline attitudes that may influence how jurors view your case, these surveys also explore jurors’ leanings based on a concise summary of your case.
+In addition to collecting baseline attitudes that may influence jurors’ views, these surveys also explore jurors’ leanings based on a concise summary of your case.

 Pretrial publicity can have a strong influence on how potential jurors perceive your case and your client.
 When done in conjunction with venue surveys, publicity analysis can be useful for determining whether a change of venue should be sought.
 Bonora Rountree consultants have extensive experience conducting content analysis of pretrial publicity, testing the extent to which pretrial publicity has created bias in the venue, and submitting declarations in support of specialized voir dire procedures or change of venue.